mmaxin/hide-and-seek-game/rules.md

 ## Adjusting the game
 ### Seekers too strong
-- If all hiders are found too quickly, increase the Countdown from 10 minutes to 15 minutes.
+- Increase the Hide Countdown from 10 minutes to 15 minutes.
+Note that Old Town Rhodes is 15 minutes across.

 ### Hiders too strong
 - Reduce Reposition window from 3 minutes to 1 minute.
 Avoid reducing to 0 minutes, to prevent new Seekers from immediately catching nearby Hiders.